SEO Web Design Methodology

 Step 0 - Architecture/Design Planning

 Before you begin to build your website, you need to decide what it is you want your site to accomplish.
 You must establish what your internet marketing strategy will be.
 There are two basic kinds of users on the web, those interested in researching a topic and shoppers who have finished their research and are ready to act.
 Your site should be built to satisfy whichever of these types of searchers you are looking to attract.
 Determine before you begin if you are going to be selling something or if you are going to be providing information.
-Knowing your niche is critical to the success of your search engine optimization design project.
+Knowing your niche is critical to the success of your search engine optimisation design project.

 Know who your audience will be and who you want to target.
 Researchers have different needs than shoppers and it can be tricky to target both.
 Your target audience will determine your site focus.